Category Archives: Film Festival Screenings

 The creative team intend to submit the film to additional festivals as they work on a full-length feature that promises to broaden the characterizations and themes.
 These center around issues of homelessness, bullying, psychological trauma, discrimination, and the mistaken assumptions that kindness is weakness and machismo shows one is powerful.

-Lullaby will be screened at Culver City Film Festival in Los Angeles, California.
+Lullaby screened at Culver City Film Festival in Los Angeles, California where it won the Best Short Suspense Award.
 To learn more about Lullaby on Instagram, go to @LullabySweetDreamsFilm.
 On Facebook CLICK HERE.

 To become a part of the LULLABY team by donating to their Indie Go Go campaign, CLICK HERE.